Our Vision for Mathematics Learning:

 - The positioning of mathematics as neutral and disconnected from social justice?

-PSESD Math Leaders meet five times throughout the year from 9am to noon.
+PSESD Math Leaders will meet most months throughout the year from 9am to noon for in person meeting and 9am - 11am for virtual meetings.
 At each meeting we focus on leading with racial equity in mathematics, do mathematics together, have opportunities to network with each other to attend to problems of practice, and receive information and give feedback on current issues in mathematics education in the state.

 All math leaders and teachers are welcome.